What to Do When Presentations Go Wrong

 If you stumble, make it part of the dance – Anonymous

-Working with 40 sales leaders this week in Washington, DC – hello Capital Region! – I had a technical failure.
-Near the beginning of my daylong workshop, the screen with my slides went intermittently dark.
+At recent in-person training with 75 leaders from around the country, I had a technical failure.
+Near the beginning of my half-day workshop, the screen with my slides went intermittently dark.

 I kept talking while adjusting the cable that I believed was the problem.
 My tweaks worked for a while, and then the problem reemerged.